 Large truck and commercial truck accidents are some of the most devastating accidents we see across the United States and in Georgia.
-In Georgia, specifically, the 1-285 around Atlanta is one of the deadliest interstate highways in the entire U.S. In 2013, in fact, the 1-285 was found to be the #1 deadliest interstate nationwide.
+In Georgia, specifically, the I-285 around Atlanta is one of the deadliest interstate highways in the entire U.S. In 2013, in fact, the I-285 was found to be the number one deadliest interstate nationwide.
 Many of these deadly crashes are between two or more passenger cars.
-Many others are between commercial trucks and other vehicles.
+Many others, however, are between commercial trucks and other vehicles.

-Comparatively, an accident between a large, 18-wheeler truck and a passenger vehicle will usually result in more devastation than a regular car accident between two smaller vehicles.
-When an 18-wheeler truck spins out of control or topples over, there’s a good chance more than one car will be affected.
+Comparatively, an accident between a large truck and a passenger vehicle will usually result in more devastation than a regular car accident between two smaller vehicles.
+When a truck spins out of control or topples over, there’s a good chance more than one car will be affected.
 Any collisions with the truck will also result in major destruction.
 This is because commercial trucks carry an immense amount of force and weight in their tractor trailers.

-If you or a loved one has been a victim of a truck accident in the state of Georgia, you should know that you may have legal options.
-An Atlanta, GA truck accident lawyer can help you pay for your family’s medical bills and find the road to recovery.
-First, let’s go over some facts about large truck accidents.
+If you or a loved one has been a victim of a semi-truck collision in the state of Georgia, you should know that you may have legal options.
+An Atlanta truck accident lawyer can help you pay for your family’s medical bills and find the road to recovery.
+First, let’s go over some facts about large semi accidents.

 Truck Accident Statistics